 Welcome to the Grow Yourself Coaching free resource library!
 Here you’ll find recommended books, business tools, checklists, and other resources to help you create your own version of health and happiness.
 Be sure to check back often, as this page will be updated regularly.

 A note about money (and my affiliate disclosure): You’re either in business, or you have a(n expensive) hobby.
 While I do actually work with paying clients, I believe in creating multiple streams, as reflected in the affiliate links below.
 Having multiple income streams sets you up for both time and financial freedom.
 You may want to go on vacation, you may have a family emergency, or may not feel like working with clients for any reason.
 None of this should stop your cash flow.

-A truly successful business is one that can run without you, so I invite you to consider that when you share a resource that you can potentially make money from, do that.
+A truly successful business is one that can run without you, so I invite you to consider that when you share a resource that you can potentially make money from, do so.
 And you can pay this forward by inviting your friends and colleagues to share their affiliate links with you.
 This way, we all win!

 I want to hear from you!
 If you find any of this helpful, let me know by leaving a comment below, sharing in the Grow Yourself Coaching Linkedin group, or tagging me in what you’re up to on Twitter and Instagram with any of these hashtags: #GrowYourselfCoaching #IINHealthCoach

 Be sure to check out my podcast, Grow Yourself, Grow Your Health Coaching Practice, where I share my perspectives and best practices in using your own journey of healing and personal growth to create a successful health coaching practice.

 I use the following to keep myself organized and to help grow my business.